Community, stakeholder and government relations

 - Secure lasting mutual assurances by addressing priority areas of each party.

-- Mitigate the potential to negatively impact environmental and/or socio-economic conditions.
+- Maximize socio-economic and environmental outcomes, and mitigate the potential to negatively impact environmental and/or socio-economic conditions.

 - Produce tangible, meaningful benefits for all parties.